Creating a product that resonates with your customers is only half the battle in the dynamic business world.

 - It should be capable of being proven right or wrong: The criteria should be able to define the result, yes or no.

-- It should be short and clear: No need to write complete documentation.
+- It should be short and clear: There is no need to write complete documentation.
 However, the criteria must be as transparent and straightforward as possible.

 - It should serve the user viewpoint: Write the criteria for actual user experience.

 What is a User Story?

 A user story is an informal, detailed description of the product or software feature from the end-user’s point of view.